 Cities with the largest fines included San Diego ($6.2 million), New York City ($3 million), Los Angeles ($1.6 million), and Pittsburgh ($1.2 million).

+A database of sewer facility treatment plant reports by state and county has been set up by Gannet News Service.
 Many sewer systems are over 100 years old.
 And they need some immediate attention.
 When the volume of rainfall becomes too much for these old pipes to handle, the water and sewage mixture bypasses the treatment plant and flows directly into local waters.
 This is unacceptable.

 Sewer systems overflow about 23,000 to 75,000 times per year, releasing an estimated 3 billion to 10 billion gallons of untreated waste into local waters, according to the EPA.
 These overflows are unlawful.